Our Verdict

 Power

-This cordless yard tool did the best at floating the beach ball, hovering it at about 5' in its highest standard mode and boosting it up to 7' when the Turbo boost was engaged.
+This cordless yard tool did the best in our tests at floating the beach ball, hovering it at about 5 feet in its highest standard mode, and boosting it up to 7 feet when the Turbo boost was engaged.

-For our maximum range test, we spread out an even layer of sand on our parking lot, then kept the Power+ in a fixed position to see how far away it can effectively clear.
-Using the High setting, this cordless blower was able to clear sand up to 164" away — a solidly respectable distance compared to the other products.
-However, this product definitely took the lead when the Turbo mode was turned on, clearing sand just shy of 20' (238 inches) away!
+In our sand tests, using the High setting, this cordless blower was able to clear sand up to 164 inches away — a solidly respectable distance compared to the other products.
+However, this product definitely took the lead when the Turbo mode was turned on, clearing sand just shy of 20 feet (238 inches) away!

 This blower is a total powerhouse when it comes to clearing mixed debris, sending leaves, dirt, and pine needles flying.
 It can even move a mound of pine needles when they start to mat together, as well as loosening packed in dirt and sending small pebbles and stones flying.